arkency/posts/posts/2018-03-28-using-singleton-objects-as-default-arguments.md

 * [The === (case equality) operator in Ruby explained](/the-equals-equals-equals-case-equality-operator-in-ruby/) - Meet the power of `===` operator
 * [Relative Testing vs Absolute Testing](/relative-testing-vs-absolute-testing/) - 2 modes of testing that you can switch between to make writing tests easier.
 * [Using ruby parser and AST tree to find deprecated syntax](/using-ruby-parser-and-ast-tree-to-find-deprecated-syntax/) - when grep is not enough for your refactorings.

-**Also, make sure to check out our latest book [Domain-Driven Rails](/domain-driven-rails/).
-Especially if you work with big, complex Rails apps.**